Professional Guide

 The tech sector is composed of companies focused on the research, development and distribution of technological products and services, both for final consumers and for businesses.

 It is a huge sector that embraces a vast array of sub-sectors.
-However, we can classify them into four main industries:
+However, we can classify them into seven main industries:

 TRENDS IN TECHNOLOGY